rdpoor/jsmn/README.md

 * Strings: `"name"`, `"Jack"`, `"age"` (keys and some values)
 * Number: `27`

-In jsmn, tokens do not hold any data, but point to token boundaries in JSON string instead.
+In jsmn, tokens do not hold parsed data, but point to token boundaries in JSON string instead.
 In the example above jsmn will create tokens like:
 * Object: `{ "na...`, length = 30
 * String: `name" : ...`, length = 4
 * String: `Jack", ...`, length = 4
 * String: `age" : ...`, length = 3
-* Number: `27 }'`, length = 2
+* Number: `27 }`, length = 2

-Every jsmn token has a type, which indicates the type of corresponding JSON token. jsmn supports the following token types:
+Every jsmn token has a type, which indicates the type of corresponding JSON token. jsmn supports the following primitive token types:

 * Object - a container of key-value pairs, e.g.:
 	`{ "foo":"bar", "x":0.3 }`